Last updated: 2025-10-06

 In order for Fortnox and Opter to work well together, interest invoices are exported to Fortnox as normal invoices.
 The information specific to interest invoices is displayed in the PDF copy that Opter includes in the invoice export to Fortnox, if Include PDF-copy is selected.

-To reduce the size of the PDF file, select Reduce PDF file size.
+2. If you want to reduce the size of the PDF file, tick the checkbox Reduce PDF file size.

-The file size is reduced by deleting all text formatting (bold, italic, underlined) and by changing the font to one that uses less storage space.
+The file size is reduced by removing all text formatting (bold, italic, underlined), and by changing the font to Trebuchet MS which uses less storage space.
 How much the file size is reduced depends, among other things, on how much formatting it contains.

-If all the correction invoices should be treated as manual correction invoices when exporting invoices to Fortnox, select Always manually export correction invoices.
+3. If all the correction invoices should be treated as manual correction invoices when exporting invoices to Fortnox, select the Always manually export correction invoices checkbox.

 When exporting normal credit invoices, Fortnox does not allow you to decide the correction invoice number in Opter.
 If manual correction invoices are used, Fortnox accepts that the correction invoice number is determined in Opter, but the correction invoice will not be marked as the correction of another invoice and will lose the link to the original invoice.